Best Museums in Chicago

 • Price: the average ticket price is 21.95 euros.

 The Chicago Museum of Contemporary Photography has a history of more than 40 years.
-It is the first university art museum in the world dedicated to collecting important photographic works belonging to artists of the twentieth century.
+It is the first university art museum in the world dedicated to collecting important photographic works belonging to 20th century artists.

-This museum was born as an initiative of Columbia College Chicago and its purpose is to raise awareness of the importance of the role of photography in the artistic, political and social environment, encouraging the exchange of ideas among students, artists and people in general.
+This museum was created at the initiative of Columbia College Chicago and its purpose is to raise awareness of the importance of the role of photography in the artistic, political and social environment, encouraging the exchange of ideas among students, artists and people in general.

 In addition, MoCP is accredited by the non-profit American Alliance of Museums.